-To figure out how many fat grams or calories that means for you, start with the number of calories you normally eat or want to eat a day.
-Multiply that number by the recommended percentages to get the range of fat calories you can eat each day.
+To figure out what that means for you, start with the number of calories you normally eat or want to eat in a day.
+Multiply that number by 10%.

 If you normally eat 2,000 calories a day, no more than 200 calories should come from saturated fat.
 What is that in grams?
 There are 9 calories in a gram of fat, so that equals 22 grams.

 The main sources of saturated fat in the typical U.S. diet are sandwiches, desserts and sweet snacks.
 Saturated fat occurs naturally in meat and dairy products.
 It's added to many baked goods.
 The Nutrition Facts label on packaged foods lists the amount of saturated fat for one serving.